Owensboro Child Custody Lawyer

 - information, records, and evidence of domestic abuse.

-Note that judges must begin all custody hearings with a presumption that joint custody is in the child's best interest.
 However, the presumption may be challenged if either parent can present evidence that joint custody is not in the child's best interests as listed above.
-Be aware that this presumption does not apply in family law cases with a history of domestic violence (KY.
-Rev. Stat.
-Ann. § 403.315.).

 -